ANZAC ships upgrade frigate systems upgrade (FSU)

 Date awarded: 29 April 2014

 Contract change: A major contract change was awarded on 12 December 2017 for the undertaking of the installation phase.

 Contractor: MBDA (UK)

-Contract: Providing the Sea Ceptor vertical launched, active Common Anti-Air Modular Missile (Maritime) - CAMM(M) which will replace the current RIM7P NATO Seasparrow missile system.
+Contract: Providing the Sea Ceptor, active Common Anti-Air Modular Missile (Maritime) - CAMM(M) which will replace the current RIM7P NATO Seasparrow missile system.